 All of these findings on the pressure of perfectionism came from general undergraduate populations.
 Many similar studies show specific and consistent links between perfectionism and medical practitioners.
 However, the concerns with image and drive towards perfectionism reach a darker note in medicine for both the doctor and their patients.

 The pressure of perfectionism in medicine

 The pressure of perfectionism in medicine starts from the beginning, with the best and brightest (read: most perfectionist, neurotic and conscientious) selected for medical school.
 While in medical school, these traits are nurtured.
 Over time, these traits become increasingly clear: attention to detail, high standards, and a deep sense of responsibility.
 These traits are necessary for medicine – in fact, conscientiousness is the personality trait that most consistently predicts job performance.

 Ultimately when students become doctors in today's environment, it becomes a juggling act between their professional and personal lives.
 Multiple demands, including clinical work, research, self-care, and relationships, contribute to an environment where it is increasingly easy to lose perspective and just focus on one aspect of their lives to the exclusion of all others.

-Combining the pressure of perfectionism while trying to maintain a perfect image (appearing like a happy duck) comes with severe consequences.
+Combining the pressure of perfectionism in medicine while trying to maintain a perfect image (appearing like a happy duck) comes with severe consequences.

 Doctors are trained to be strong and support others.
-Still, many doctors find it hard to let their own guard down and for eel like they can trust another, especially when there is so much pressure to be "strong" in medicine.
+Still, many doctors find it hard to let their own guard down and feel like they can trust another, especially when there is so much pressure to be "strong" in medicine.